Make-School-Courses/FEW-2.5-Data-Visualization-and-Web-Graphics/README.md

 ### Why you should take this course

 You should take this class if you have a desire to express ideas visually on a computer screen.
-If you have a fascination with data and trends taking this class will give you the tools and oppotunities to express these ideas in your work.
+If you have a fascination with data and trends taking this class will give you the tools and opportunities to express these ideas in your work.

-If you want to practice the craft of making web applications with HTML, CSS, and JavScript this class will give you ample oppotunity to stretch these skills in new directions.
+If you want to practice the craft of making web applications with HTML, CSS, and javascript this class will give you ample opportunity to stretch these skills in new directions.

 ## Course Specifics